thereaux/Percussion-Generator/README.md

 # Squid Slicer aka Percussion-Generator
 A percussive and melodic instrument created in Max 8.
+Creation by thereaux.

 Download instructions: